 - Cannot spin in the reverse direction

 Digging holes manually isn’t a lot of fun, but sometimes it’s the most convenient or even the only option.
-For these scenarios, check out this post hole digger from AMES.
-This traditional manual post hole digger has a 6.25-inch spread at the point and weighs under 9 pounds, helping to dig holes for 4×4 fence posts without a large machine.
+For these scenarios, check out the AMES 2701600 Post Hole Digger.
+This traditional manual post hole digger has a 6¼-inch spread at the point and weighs just over 8 pounds, helping to dig holes for 4×4 fence posts without a large machine.

-The AMES post hole digger has two hardwood handles with cushioned grips for avoiding blisters and fatigue.
-The handles are 48 inches long, providing an overall length of 58 inches.
+The 2701600 Post Hole Digger has two hardwood handles with cushioned grips for avoiding blisters and fatigue.
+The handles are 48 inches long, providing an overall length of 68 inches.
 They also have measurement hashes for determining the depth of the hole without taking out a tape measure.

 - Handy measuring stick on the handle